chetmurthy/pa_ppx/README.md

 we can specify "preprocess with the show plugin, but don't link it into the program" and separately "link the show plugin into the program, but don't preprocess with it".

+[I thought of having a "virtual package" that just required the both, but it turns out that there's a bug in findlib that prevents this from working correctly in the context of preprocessing.
+So I'm stuck with this for now.]

 # Using with Makefiles